In this article, we are discussing the Nest thermostat error code e195.

 The Nest thermostat needs a constant supply of power.
 This means that the power outlet that the thermostat is connected to should be functioning properly.

-Check if the power outlet is on and working properly.
-You can check this by connecting a light bulb to the same outlet once you have removed the thermostat connection.
+Check if the power outlet is working properly.
+You can check this by connecting any other electric device to the same outlet.

 If the power outlet is not functioning, you can connect the thermostat to another outlet or get the earlier one repaired.